-\textbf{Our contributions.} 1) We develop a novel algorithm, based on extragradient updates, for distributed stochastic MVIs with heterogeneous data and, in particular, distributed stochastic SPP.
-Our scheme supports very general communication protocol that covers centralized settings as in Federated Learning, fully decentralized settings, local steps in the both centralized/decentralized settings, and time-varying topology.
-In particular, we are not aware of earlier works proposing or analyzing extragradient method with local steps for the fully decentralized setting or decentralized algorithms for stochastic MVIs over time-varying networks.
+\textbf{Our contributions.} 1) Based on extragradient updates, we develop a novel algorithm for distributed stochastic MVIs (and, as a special case, for distributed stochastic SPPs) with heterogeneous data.
+Our scheme supports a very general communication protocol that covers centralized settings as in Federated Learning, fully decentralized settings, local steps in both the centralized/decentralized settings, and time-varying network topologies.
+In particular, we are not aware of earlier works proposing or analyzing extragradient methods with local steps for the fully decentralized setting or decentralized algorithms for stochastic MVIs over time-varying networks.

-2) Under the very general communication protocol and in the three settings of MVIs with an operator that is strongly-monotone, monotone, or non-monotone with the Minty condition, we prove convergence for our algorithm and give an explicit dependence of the rates on the problem parameters:\ characteristics of the network and how it changes with time, data heterogeneity, variance of the data, number of devices, and other standard parameters.
-These theoretical results clearly translate to the corresponding three settings of SPP (strongly-convex-strongly-concave, convex-concave, non convex-concave under Minty condition).
-All our theoretical results are valid in the important heterogeneous data regime and allow judging in a quantifiable way how different properties, e.g., data heterogeneity, scale of the noise in the data, and network characteristics influence the convergence rate of the algorithm.
-Even for decentralized setting, our results are novel for time-varying graphs and three different settings of monotonicity.
-See also Table \ref{tab:comparison} that gives more details on our contribution compared to existing literature.
-The main challenge of our analysis is to deal with very general assumption on the communication protocol and cope with the errors caused by stochastic nature and heretogeneity of the data and limited information exchange between the nodes of the communication network.
-As a byproduct of independent interest, we analyze stochastic extragradient method with biased oracle on unbounded domains that was not done so far in the literature.
+2) Under the very general communication protocol and in the three settings of MVIs, i.e., with an operator that is strongly-monotone, monotone, or non-monotone under the Minty condition, we prove the convergence of our algorithm and give an explicit dependence of the rates on the problem parameters:\ characteristics of the network (e.g., mixing time), data heterogeneity, the variance of the data, number of devices, and other standard parameters.
+These theoretical results translate to the corresponding three settings of SPPs (strongly-convex-strongly-concave, convex-concave, non-convex-non-concave under Minty condition).
+All our theoretical results are valid in the important heterogeneous data regime and allow judging in a quantifiable way how different properties, e.g., data heterogeneity, the scale of the noise in the data, and network characteristics, influence the convergence rate of the algorithm.
+Even for decentralized settings, our results are novel for time-varying graphs and three different settings of monotonicity.
+See also Table \ref{tab:comparison} that gives more details on our contribution compared to the existing literature.
+The main challenge of our analysis is to deal with the very general assumption about the communication protocol and cope with the errors caused by the stochastic nature and heterogeneity of the data and limited information exchange between the nodes of the communication network.
+As a byproduct of independent interest, we analyze the stochastic extragradient method with biased oracle on unbounded domains, which was not done so far in the literature.\looseness=-1